Alternative mating strategy: Female mimicry by males

+Paracerceis sculpta, a marine isopod with three male morphs: one mimics females, while the smallest is a sneak.

-In the isopod Paracerceis sculpta there are three genetically distinct male morphs.
-Alpha males, which represent the largest and most common male morph, tend to defend harems in order to monopolize access to a large number of females.
+Males may mimic females to gain access to mates in areas where only females congregate.
+In the marine isopod Paracerceis sculpta there are three genetically distinct male morphs.
+Alpha males, which represent the largest and most common male morph, defend harems to monopolize access to a large number of females.
 This is the predominant mating strategy in this species.
 Beta males are about the same size as female isopods, and they take advantage of that fact by mimicking female behaviour in order to enter harems and gain access to fertile females.
 Gamma males are the smallest morph.
 These individuals adopt a sneaking strategy and rely on their small body size to enter harems undetected and remain in them while they seek mating opportunities.
 These distinct strategies, all determined by a single genetic locus, give equivalent lifetime mating success to each of the three morphs, indicating that natural selection is not acting on one morph more strongly than another.
 All three alleles expressed in the population will continue to contribute to male morphology as long as the reproductive success granted by each one continues to be as beneficial as the others.

+Genetic basis for male strategies

+Several species of fish express Y-linked haplotypes that delineate male morphs, including the African cichlid (Lamprologus callipterus) and the melanzona guppy (Poecilia parae).
+Behavior and coloration phenotypes are Y-linked and regulated by balancing selection.
+These Y-linked traits formed after Y chromosome recombination stopped, and were generated from interspersed repeats as a result of transposons.

-Alternative female strategies
+Female strategies

-Historically, while male alternative strategies have been well documented, alternative female strategies have not been studied extensively.
-This large discrepancy in information is mostly due to two factors.
-First, male mating behaviour is typically driven by competition for mates, such as physical competition, territoriality, or parental care investment.
-Thus, male alternative behaviours arise as a direct result of these various forms of competition.
+Alternative female strategies have not been studied extensively, for two reasons.
+First, male mating behaviour is often driven by competition for mates, such as physical competition, territoriality, or parental care investment.
 However, females typically do not compete directly for these resources or mates.
 Instead, females indirectly compete through differences in premating, mating and post-mating behaviour.
 The subtle nature of female competition makes alternative behaviours very difficult to study relative to males.
 Second, males are more likely to experience sexual selection than females.
 Due to this increased selection, it is statistically more likely for alternative strategies to evolve in males than females.
 However, though subtle and slightly less commonly, females can experience limitations in access to males and male parental care.
 Thus, alternative female strategies have evolved to circumvent these limitations.
 Below are some examples of alternative female strategies seen in nature.